Thórsmörk – Útigönguhöfði and Hvannárgil canyon

 From Votupallar it’s another hour’s walk back to the Básar hut.
 My legs & knees felt quite wonky at the end of the day, after navigating all those sliding gravel slopes!
 But thankfully they sprang back into shape again after a good night’s sleep.

-And I was ready to conquer that other steep mountain – Rjúpnafell.
+And I was ready to conquer that other steep mountain in Thórsmörk – Rjúpnafell.

 Fjallalæðas forming on the ridges, with Mount Rjúpnafell sticking out to the left.

-This handy interactive map shows the route I took from Básar up to Útigönguhöfði and Morinsheiði, and back down via the Hvannárgil canyon.
+This handy interactive map shows the hiking route I took from Básar up to Útigönguhöfði and Morinsheiði, and back down via the Hvannárgil canyon.
 Zoom in on the different sections of the track for more details.
+You can also click on the icons to see the stunning views along the way.

 Thórsmörk hiking routes

-The Thórsmörk hiking map below shows the Útigönguhöfði and Hvannárgil circuit as the long red loop in the middle.
-These maps are outside on the Básar hut and other huts around Thórsmörk.
+The Thórsmörk hiking map above shows the Útigönguhöfði and Hvannárgil circuit as the long red loop south of the Krossá river valley.
+You can find these maps outside at the Básar hut and other huts around Thórsmörk.
 The hut wardens also sell detailed maps with all the hiking routes.

-Find more practical details & information about Thórsmörk in this article, how to get there and where to stay.
+@ See this article for practical tips & information about Thórsmörk, how to get there and where to stay.

 Útigönguhöfði – the alternative route

-For a complete surround view I also added the story about my first encounter with Útigönguhöfði below.
+For a complete surround view I also added the story about my first encounter with Útigönguhöfði.
 This was on my way down from Fimmvörðuháls in September 2017.
 And definitely more tricky to climb it from that direction…!

 I thought it might be interesting to take a different route on the way back.
 Someone at the hut had mentioned another track leading back down from the Morinsheiði plateau, towards Útigönguhöfði, with even more spectacular views on the way.
 It was also marked on the map I bought.
 It looked like a shorter route, so I figured I had plenty of margin left.